TestMyQt/material/course/part-2/text/review.md

 - Exercise 04: Destructable and parenting cpp files are not added on the src.pro by default.
 - Exercise 04: The assignment has good concepts, I think it might benefit from some example code for using them.
 Maybe in the next iteration of the course or something.

+#### Main exercise

+- This feels like a good excercise, it uses the concepts, is fun to do and had for me at least a moderate amount of troubleshooting.
+- The peer reviewers will have a hard time, if people do not use Qt directory tools, as in c++ you will have many interesting problems when using filesystems on different platforms.